eagle-io/docs/source/topics/nodes/parameter/index.rst

     Assign a unique name for each State.
 The *NORMAL* State (Range States) can not be renamed or removed.

 Threshold
     States positioned above *NORMAL* will be active when the parameter value increases to this threshold.
     States positioned below *NORMAL* will be active when the parameter value decreases to this threshold.
+    Optionally use the dropdown menu to specify the minimum number of **repeat values** at or beyond threshold required to trigger this state.
+Default *1x*.

     Applies to *Range States* only.

 Match
     Specify the numeric value to match (*Number Parameters*) or text that is contained within the parameter value (*Text Parameters*).
+    Optionally use the dropdown menu to specify the minimum number of matching **repeat values** required to trigger this state.
+Default *1x*.

     Applies to *Discrete States* only.

 Raise alarm
     Check this option to raise an :ref:`alarm <alarms-and-notifications>` when this state becomes active.